Space Invaders (Atari 8-bit video game)

-Space Invaders is a 1980 fixed shooter video game developed and published by Atari.
-It is based on Taito's 1978 arcade video game of the same name.
-It was developed initially for the Atari 400 and 800 line of home computers, with design and development handled by Rob Fulop.
+Space Invaders is a 1980 video game developed and published by Atari for the Atari 400 and 800 line of home computers.
+Based on Taito's 1978 arcade video game of the same name, the game was ported to Atari's computers by Rob Fulop.
 Similar to the arcade game, the player operates a laser cannon to shoot incoming enemies from outer space.
+The game features unique graphics and gameplay differences from the original.

-Fulop had just created a video game port of Night Driver for the Atari Video Computer System (Atari VCS) and wanted to make a more unique game, which led to various gameplay and graphic changes to this version of Space Invaders.
+After Atari obtained the home distribution rights from Taito, Fulop chose Space Invaders as his next project.
+He had just finished a video game port of Night Driver for the Atari Video Computer System and wanted to make a more unique game.
+This led him to make variations to Space Invaders original design.
+Atari released the game in cassette and cartridge formats.

-The game received a positive review in the Electronic Games 1983 Software Encyclopedia, complimenting its gameplay.
-Fulop received critiques from within Atari for deviating from the arcade game too much, which led him to make his next port, an Atari VCS version of Missile Command closer to the original arcade game.
+The game received positive reviews in magazines Personal Computers & Games, Electronic Games and Softline.
+While the gameplay was a consistent point of praise, reviewers were split about the deviations from the original.
+Based on critiques from within Atari, Fulop aimed make his next port, an Atari 2600 version of Missile Command, closer to the original arcade game.

 Gameplay

 Gameplay from Space Invaders for the Atari 8-bit computer line.
 This version features unique designs and gameplay elements such as the rocket ship on the left side of the playfield.

-The game is set on the moon, where the player must protect themselves from the alien invaders and prevent them from landing on the moon's surface.
-The goal of the game is to score as many points as possible by moving left and right across the planet's surface while shooting beams from the laser cannon.
-Each round features 48 aliens who must be shot.
+Space Invaders is set on the moon, where the player must prevent the titular alien invaders from landing on the surface.
+The goal is to score as many points as possible by shooting the aliens with a laser cannon that the player can move horizontally along the moon's surface.
+Each round features 48 aliens who emerge from a rocket ship on the left side of the screen.
 Once shot, their rocket ship lowers, allowing the aliens to get closer to the moon's surface.
-Once the player has lost all their lives, the game continues until the invaders reach the bottom of the playfield.
+While attacking, the player must maneuver the laser cannon to dodge the invaders' beam attacks, which takes a player character game life upon contact.
+Once the player has depleted all the game lives, the game continues until the invaders reach the bottom of the playfield.

-Among the changes from the original game, after shooting each invader in a wave, the rocket ship on the left side of the screen descends slightly lower each round, with columns of invaders emerging from different levels within the craft.
+Among the changes from the original game, after shooting every invader in a wave, the rocket ship descends slightly lower each round, with columns of invaders emerging from different levels within the craft.
 The invader's ship on the left side of the screen lowers every subsequent round.
 When it reaches the bottom of the playing field, the game displays a scene with a flashing red Mystery Ship arriving and carrying off the laser base.
-The game removes the defence bunkers from the original game, giving the player the ability to auto-fire at enemies.
+The game removes the defense bunkers from the original game, giving the player the ability to auto-fire at enemies.
 Variations in play adjust the speed of enemy fire, the number of lives the player starts with, and the ability for the enemies to shoot bombs diagonally or straight.